-Between North Conway and Gorham, the professionally operated Jackson Ski Touring Foundation maintains 154 km of cross-country ski trails (90 km beautifully groomed) over 60 square miles spread across 3 river systems.
+Between North Conway and Gorham, the professionally operated Jackson Ski Touring Foundation maintains 154 km of cross-country ski trails.
+These nordic trails are spread over 60 square miles and across 3 river systems.
 There are about a dozen lodges and Inns along the trail system.

 For apres ski, try the Wildcat Tavern or Shannon Door.